Anurav-Garg/angular-todo-demo/README.md

 # Angular Todo Demo

-A demo frontend for a to-do app, made using Angular.
+A demo frontend for a to-do app, made using Angular, with vanilla CSS.

+Stores all to-do's in the browser's local storage.

-There is no backend/database connectivity planned at the moment.
+There is no backend/database connectivity.